-Back when women’s choices were severely limited, Zada Mary Cooper secured a place as the only female faculty member in the UI College of Pharmacy.
-She spent her life strategically harnessing the power of that position to knock down educational and professional barriers for the next generation of women, and to advance the profession as a whole.
+Back when women’s choices were severely limited, Zada Mary Cooper secured a place as the only female faculty member in the UI College of Pharmacy - and the first such known in the country.
+She spent her life strategically harnessing the power of that position to knock down educational and professional barriers for the next generation of women and to advance the profession as a whole.

 That was the year before the Spanish-American War and 23 years before women earned the right to vote.